Dumraden/SmeshLogParser/README.md

 Functionality
 -
 Reads logs from go-spacemesh and returns a dashboard with the important bits.
-Can be adopted by changing the location of the logs.
+Can be can be adopted to read off SMapp logs by changing the location at the bottom of the file.

 Windows only at this point.